ilmenit/CC65-Advanced-Optimizations/README.md

 * Writing C code in CC65 you can compile for both 6502 and other platforms.
 Majority of my projects were compiled in parallel in Visual Studio or GCC, and while all the game logic was equal, only the "presentation layer" was different and platform specific.
 This allows to implement complex game logic and debug it using modern IDE.
 * While assembler wins in performance and code size, writing C code is incredibly fast in comparison to asm.
 From my experience it takes at least 5 times less time than equivalent code in assembler and later is much easier to maintain.
 * It integrates well with assembly and code-critical parts you can write in asm.
 Rule 80/20 applies often and just writing speed-critical parts in assembly you can keep majority of the code in C.
 * There are different benchmarks available comparing CC65 with other languages (e.g. [this one](https://github.com/KarolS/millfork-benchmarks/tree/master/6502)) that show how bad this compiler is.
-Usually the C code written in them is of poor quality or intentionally or not written to highlight strengths of other compiler.
+Usually the C code written in them is of poor quality,  intentionally or not written to highlight strengths of other compiler.
 [I was able to rewrite](https://github.com/KarolS/millfork-benchmarks/issues/2) (or [here](https://atariage.com/forums/topic/240919-mad-pascal/?do=findComment&comment=3395999)) majority of such benchmarks in CC65 to [improve performance](https://github.com/KarolS/millfork-benchmarks/issues/2) by hundreds of percent.
 * Recently there was [a big comparison](https://atariage.com/forums/topic/240919-mad-pascal/?do=findComment&comment=4471049) of different languages prepared by Zbyti and CC65 in many tests was among the top performers, where the output code was only 20-40% slower than hand-optimized assembler code.
 * CC65 is very popular and many great games for [Atari](https://atariage.com/forums/topic/259931-atari-8-bit-games-in-c-cc65/), [NES](https://shiru.untergrund.net/software.shtml) or [C64](https://github.com/cc65/wiki/wiki/Applications-written-in-C-or-C-with-assembler) were created using this environment.